We Are Your Ultimate Career Resource

 Whether you’re planning a career move or planning your firm’s recruiting and retention strategy, it helps to know what salary increase predictive analytics might stand to gain when changing jobs.
 We examined our network of predictive analytics professionals

-, and mapped the distribution of salary increases increases as well as examining the increases by job level.
+to map the distribution of salary increases increases and examine the increases by job level.

 Who Ultimately Uses Data Science & Analytics Work?